 She led us to a table near where the waterfall and cliff divers would be if there had been any.
 My wife had a nacho salad and I had burritos.
 The food wasn’t terrible, which was much better than we expected.
 This was the view from our table.

 Chiquita, the world’s least convincing gorilla (who didn’t weigh anywhere near 500 lbs) was led by our table on a chain.
 It wasn’t long after this that he escaped somehow and made a mad dash around the restaurant.

 That’s all the excitement that took place near where we sat, so when I finished eating, I went in search of more.
 I discovered a group of kids breaking a piñata and another group watching a puppet show.
 And I discovered Black Bart’s Hideout (although I feel that he could hide much more successfully if he took down the signs).

-I was too frightened to enter on my own, so when Sally finished eating, we returned.
+I was too frightened to enter on my own, so when my wife finished eating, we returned.